LimeiloN/dynamic-compiler/README.md

 or create your own (shitty) jshell.
 A more cool use case would be to parse math expressions (rly it's nice).

+But wait, there's more !
+It can also behave as a standard compiler, compiling files.
+Less interesting ...

 #### Flawless
 This whole project is a security flaw.
 If you make the user enter code to be run, PLS make sure to sanitize the input or expect a Java Injection.